-Conference sessions can be led by teachers, college presidents, financial aid officers, school counselors, or any other professional from across the broad spectrum of education.
+Conference sessions can be led by teachers, college faculty, school administrators, school counselors, or any other professional from across the broad spectrum of education.
 Given the great range of ideas and audiences at the AP Annual Conference, your description should make the topic and target audience of your session completely clear.

 Keep in mind that, if accepted, your session title and description will be published online and in the conference program.
 All conference attendees should be able to quickly read your description and clearly understand what they’ll learn in your session.
 Avoid using abbreviations, acronyms, or references that attendees might not be familiar with.

 All proposals will be reviewed by the AP Annual Conference Steering Committee using the scoring rubric.

 College Board is an authorized provider of continuing education units (CEUs) by the International Association for Continuing Education and Training (IACET).
 In order for us to grant CEUs, all sessions must have measurable learning outcomes.
 Your proposed session must include clear learning outcomes and describe the actual skills participants will develop during the session.

 Examples of measurable learning outcomes: